by Anne Edison-Albright

 This phrase works so well in my family because it exposes our hidden expectations.
 That everyone should be kind, especially this time of year.
 That it is, in fact, “the most wonderful time of the year.”
 This season favors a particular form of happiness: the family-centered, cozy, warm and comfy nostalgic kind.

 The truth is that we are ourselves, at all times of the year, and we often fail to be kind.
 Wonderful things happen to us during these weeks; also, not-wonderful things.
 Happiness takes many different forms and sometimes is altogether elusive.

 When things go haywire, as they do.
 When you are disappointed, as you shall be.
-When truly terrible things happen at the worst possible times, and when mundane problems stack up like so many dried out, super-flammable Advent wreaths … say it with me now (but maybe not too loudly) … “Merry @#$% Christmas.”
+When truly terrible things happen at the worst possible times, and when mundane problems stack up like so many dried out, super-flammable Advent wreaths … say it with me now: “Merry @#$%&*^ Christmas.”
 You can insert whatever word you’d like.